 From this menu select Restart Network and confirm your selection by tapping on Restart Network again.

-One of the common troubleshooting tips that can also help with the blinking blue light is restarting the eero nodes.
+One of the common troubleshooting tips that can also help with the blinking blue light is resetting the eero nodes.

 TIP: Your eero needs to be on for at least 1 minute before you try to reset it.

-If you decide to use the reset button you need to know that it allows you to perform a soft reset and a hard reset.
+If you decide to use the reset button, you need to know that there are two types of reset – a soft reset and a hard reset.

 Press and hold the eero reset button for around 7-10 seconds and release it when you notice the yellow flashing light.
-Pretty soon the light on your eero will turn solid white.
+Soon, the light on your eero will turn to solid white.

 This type of reset clears all the network configurations, removes the eero from the network, and deletes all the custom settings.
 After this step, you will have to set up your eero network again.

-Press and hold the eero reset button for 20 seconds and release it when you see a flashing red light on the eero.
+Press and hold the eero reset button for 20 seconds.
+Release it when you see a flashing red light on your eero.
 When the device reboots completely it should start blinking blue indicating that you can set it up again.

-We hope that you have been able to resolve the eero blinking blue light issue successfully.
-However, if the issue persists even after trying everything we have suggested above maybe you are dealing with a faulty device.
-In that case we highly recommend contacting eero support or your ISP support and explaining the problem in detail.
+Hopefully, you have managed to resolve the eero blinking blue light issue successfully.
+However, if the issue persists even after trying everything, maybe you are dealing with a faulty device.
+In that case, we highly recommend contacting eero support or your ISP support and explaining the problem in detail.
 We are sure they will find a working solution and help you fix the problem.

 Hey, I’m David.
 I’ve been working as a wireless network engineer and a network administrator for 15 years.
 During my studies, I also worked as an ISP field technician – that’s when I met Jeremy.